How to Fix CLS Issues: Cumulative Layout Shift Guide

 }

-/* Size-adjusted fallback to minimize reflow */
+/* Size-adjusted fallback to minimize reflow on swap */

 @font-face {